What Trump Got Wrong About

 Advertisement

 In Virginia, the stalled HB2491 bill would eliminate a rule that requires women seeking to have a third trimester abortion to have at least three doctors confirm the procedure "is necessary to prevent the woman's death or impairment of her mental or physical health," instead making it so pregnant people only need approval from one physician.
-Meanwhile, in New York, lawmakers decriminalized abortions after 24 weeks.
+Meanwhile, in New York, lawmakers decriminalized abortions after 24 weeks and would allow women to seek care at that stage if her health is in danger or the pregnancy is unviable.

 But Trump twisted the scope legislation, once again repeating his lie that these bills "would allow a baby to be ripped from the mother’s womb moments before birth."
 (He has said this often since the 2016 presidential election, when he also floated the idea of punishing women who have abortions.)
 Physicians have often said this simply does not happen in the United States and the president is lying.